jesselawson/getting-started-with-rust/tutorial.md

 development, which is one reason that the debug version is always going to be slower than the release version.
 In the release version, Cargo removes all that and also performs some code optimizations.
-Building a release version takes a little bit more time, but the end result is a faster executable.
+Building a release version takes a little bit more time, but the end result is a faster and smaller xecutable.

 You can now take the executable from the release directory and put it in any folder you want, and as long as you pass it a path with a valid Markdown file